-Answer the following questions carefully and thoroughly.
-Please use relevant textual evidence to support your ideas.
-Be sure to identify the book's title and author's name.
+In order to receive extra credit for completing your summer reading, you must answer all of the following prompts carefully and thoroughly.
+Be sure to include relevant textual evidence to support your ideas.
+Also, don't forget to identify the novel's title and author's name!

-Due: first week of English class
+Due: First week of English class (Teacher will announce due date)

-Length: approximately 3 pages, handwritten neatly
+Length: Approximately 3 pages, neatly handwritten

-- (a) Write a one-page reaction statement to the book that you read.
-Be specific in your thoughts about points that you liked or didn't like about the book, ideas that intrigued you, etc. Be sure to include specific textual references.
-Include page numbers. - (b) Cite a memorable passage of no more than thirty words or three sentences from the book.
-Include page number(s).
+- (a) Write a one-page reaction statement to the novel you read.
+Be specific in your thoughts about the points that you liked or didn't like about the novel, ideas that intrigued you, etc. Be sure to include specific textual references (include page numbers) to support your reaction/thoughts. - (b) Cite a memorable passage of no more than thirty words or three sentences from the book (include page number(s)).
 Explain why you have chosen this passage from the book. - (c) Describe your first impression of one character or event that you find interesting.
-Give at least three examples of textual evidence that supports or generates this impression.
-Be sure to include the page numbers. - (d) \\Identify what causes a significant change in one character, and describe the results of that change.
-This change may be the consequence of a choice, a conflict of some kind that has to be resolved, a display of some outstanding trait like courage, or even the result of an action or event that occurs during the story.
+Give at least three examples of specific textual evidence(include page numbers) that support or generate this impression. - (d) Identify what causes a significant change in one character and describe the results of that change.
+This change may be the consequence of a choice, a conflict of some kind that has to be resolved, a display of some outstanding trait like courage, or even the result of an action/event that occurs during the story.
+Whenever possible, include specific textual references (include page numbers) to support your conclusions, especially those that help to illustrate or provide evidence of the character's change.